-As a licensed Agency dayhome in Alberta, I must follow all provincial safety and programming standards, and I am in turn able to offer my families the benefit of childcare subsidies and affordability grants.
+As a dayhome supervised by a licensed agency in Alberta, I must follow all provincial safety and programming standards for licensed childcare, and I am in turn able to offer my families the benefit of government childcare affordability grants.
+My current full-time fees, including affordability grants, are as follows:

 We follow the new Canada Food Guide in dayhome menu planning and do our best to strike a healthy balance between meeting the children's nutritional needs, serving familiar healthy foods, and encouraging children to try new menu items.